Multi-Coloured Tattoo Removal Laser at the Lynton Clinic, Cheadle in Cheshire

 Q switch lasers have been around for years and can be used for tattoo removal and also pigmentation removal.
 They are different to a lot of other lasers that are used for other cosmetic treatments as they travel a lot faster (nano seconds).
 This means that they break ink down and rely upon a mechanical mechanism as opposed to heating which a lot of other lasers do

 Not all Q switch lasers are the same, some are gentle known as passive, whilst some are stronger and are referred to as active.
-Here at The Lynton Clinic we only work with the best and we use a system called The Quanta Q plus C. This is an active Q switched laser using three lasers (532 green light, 694/ruby red light, and 1064 near infra-red).
+Here at The Lynton Clinic we only work with the best and we use a system called the Synchro QS4.
+This is an active Q switched laser using multiple laser wavelengths.
 This allows us to treat most tattoo ink colours including blue and green!
-The system also has a technology called opti-beam meaning that the laser beam is perfectly even all the way across, reducing the risk of scar tissue and problems.
+The system also has a technology called Square Spot Technology, meaning that the laser beam is perfectly even all the way across, reducing the risk of scar tissue and problems.

 What is a Q switch Laser?